thbrown/softball-sim/README.md

 1. https://us-central1-optimum-library-250223.cloudfunctions.net/softball-sim-start
 2. https://us-central1-optimum-library-250223.cloudfunctions.net/softball-sim-query

 The first is a synchronous query that will start an optimization, the second is also a synchronous query that can be run in parallel to retrieve the 1st query's progress.

 These calls are associated by an id parameter that is passed to both. 'zsjdklasaskfjaskfdjs' is id used in the example.
-If you are calling this endpoint, you should change this to something random, long, and unique because if you don't the runs might conflict, furthermore, you might see other peoples data an other people might see your data.
+If you are calling these endpoints, you should change this id to something random, long, and unique because if you don't, the runs might conflict.
+Furthermore, you might see other peoples data and other people might see your data.

 #### To Deploy